7D2DMods/NPCs/Mods/SDX_EntityAliveSDX/ReadMe.md

 <property name="HungryBuffs" value="buffStatusHungry1,buffStatusHungry2" />
 ~~~~~~~~~~~~~~~~

 Each entity can be configured to eat a certain food type.
 The NPCs will scan for the FoodBins, then search inside and consume one of the listed food items.
-The value of food they recieve is hard coded in the EAIMaslowLevel1
+The value of food they receive is hard coded in the EAIMaslowLevel1
 class initially, since some food items may not be have a food value, such as the hayBaleBlock.
 All foods satisfy the same amount of hunger.

 Once an entity becomes too hungry or thirsty, it will start taking damage until it eventually dies.